Menelik Palace

 The Menelik Palace, also known as the Imperial Palace or Great Ghebbi, is a palatial compound in Addis Ababa, Ethiopia.
-Previously for years was known as the Gebbi, it was the seat of the power of Emperors of Ethiopia.
+Previously for years was known as the Gebbi, it was the seat of the power of the Emperors of Ethiopia.
 Within its confines (now called Unity Park) are several residences, halls, chapels, and working buildings.
 Today it contains the offices and residence of the Prime Minister of Ethiopia.